alshedivat/al-folio/_pages/join-us.md

 nav_order: 21
 ---

-**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning with the earliest start date of **July 1st, 2023**.
+**We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several PhD students, postdocs, and student assistants** with an interest in machine learning.

+> The [current call for PhD applications](https://jobs.uni-rostock.de/jobposting/7827ad9f890b3ebd6876f0d9fc8f4245ba685b080) is open until **August 31, 2023**.

 ## Our Mission & Values